 Joe is an internationally licensed IFMGA Mountain Guide based in Anchorage, Alaska.
-He has been climbing and skiing around the world for 30 years with extensive time in the mountains of Alaska, New Zealand, western United States, South America and the Alps.
+He has been climbing and skiing around the world for 30 years with extensive time in the mountains of Alaska, New Zealand, western United States, South America and the European Alps.

 Living in Anchorage offers easy trip scheming.
 In 2005 Joe skied from Anchorage and arrived in Valdez 18 days and 180 miles later.
 He also skied the full-length of Alaska’s Tordrillo and Neacola Mountains.
 In June 2009 he skied from the summit of Mount Chamberlin, once considered the highest summit in the Alaskan Arctic.
 Like Fred Becky, Joe has a little black book, filled with trip ideas.